 - Facebook Business Suite

 For Facebook and Instagram automation, Facebook Business Suite is a great free automation tool.
-You can create separate captions, hashtags, tags, etc. for the two platforms and schedule your content for when your audience is most likely to see it.
+You can create separate captions, hashtags, tags, etc., for the two platforms and schedule your content for when your audience will most likely see it.

 IFTTT, or If This Then That, is a free generic automation tool.
 You can set triggers that set off a sequence of events (which includes social media marketing).
 For example, “IF I post a photo on Instagram, THEN save it to Dropbox.”
 IFTTT is robust and integrates with many popular tools, so it's an impressive addition to your free automation toolkit.

 Later has a free plan that offers many features for automation.
-It offers the ability to look at your content at a glance, pre-save captions and hashtag groups, drag and drop your content to adjust the posting dates and order, etc.
+It allows you to look at your content at a glance, pre-save captions and hashtag groups, drag and drop your content to adjust the posting dates and order, etc.

 Closing Thoughts: How to Automate Your Social Media Marketing

 You now have a full picture of how to automate your social media marketing, so it's time to take action.